Time Lords Remixed: a Dr Who Poetical

 In Time Lords Remixed unapologetic Whovian and digital artist David P. Reiter reimagines the voices of time lords, especially Peter Capaldi and Jodie Whittaker, through a poetic and image remix that spans 50 episodes and includes associative internet links that build on his Western Australian Premier’s Award-winning title Timelord Dreaming.

-Read, view, and, via the digital edition, listen, interact – and be amazed!
+Read, view, and, via the eBook and audiobook editions, listen, interact – and be amazed!

 |ISBN 9781922332134 (PB, 96pp);